 The final piece of the puzzle is to distinguish the different types of video-powered experiences and to figure out which one is best for you.
 Go beyond traditional video (generic content that’s not individualized to each customer) and leverage one or more of the below types that best accommodates your data and audience accessibility:

-Contextual Video – Static content scenes that can include time and location.
-This type if video is good for product promotions and feature education to reach a distinguished audience group and there’s minimal access to both audience data and reach.
+- Contextual Video – Static content scenes that can include time and location.
+This type of video is good for product promotions and feature education to reach a distinguished audience group and there’s minimal access to both audience data and reach.